10 Tips to Manage Stress with the Power of Nature

 This speeding up of time is a significant stressor in our daily lives.

 The World Health Organization says stress is the #1 cause of illness worldwide.
 Why?
 Because it lowers our immune system.

-After some research this past summer (thank you for all of you who participated) it seems clear that there could be a way to manage our stress that feels so natural…in fact, by tapping into the power of nature.
+After some research this past summer (thank you for all of you who participated) it seems clear that there could be a way to manage stress that feels so natural…in fact, by tapping into the power of nature.
 Yes, the Five Elements.